Patience Peterson-Kundok: Club career

-Peterson-Kundok played for Ampem Darkoa Ladies F.C. in her country's Premier League.
+Peterson-Kundok played for [Ampem Darkoa in her country's Premier League.
 In the 2020–21 season, she scored five goals in 28 matches played.

 She went to Armenia in August 2021, and joined Noravank SC.

-In October 2022, she moved to Turkey and signed a one-year contract with Hakkarigücü Spor to play in the Women's Super League.
+In October 2022, she moved to Turkey and signed a one-year contract with Hakkarigücü to play in the Women's Super League.
+She played in the 2023–24 Turkish Super League season for Amed in Diyarbakır.
+In September 2024, she transferred to Trabzonspor.